zzz0072/rtenv-1/documentation/kernel-internal.md

 * Flow
     * User task calls a system call in thread mode.
 Functions parameters and return value storage are followed by procedure call standard (See: `Procedure Call Standard for the ARM Architecture`).
-    * syscall.c pass system call number in r7 and switch to handler mode.
+    * syscall.c calls SVC (See: `Supervisor Calls`) and pass system call number in r7, pushes related register include return address in SVC_Handler (See: `ISR`) and switch to handler mode.
     * kernel resumed right after activate() and run related system call according to system call number in r7.
     * kernel saves result and put task information into wait queue.
     * Tasks resume eventually and gets the result.